nepal-online-school/noswebsite/pages/ruby.md

 ---
 layout: page
-title: Documentation
+title: Ruby Syllabus
 permalink: /ruby/
 ---

-# Documentation
+# Ruby Syllabus

-Welcome to the {{ site.title }} Documentation pages!
-Here you can quickly jump to a particular page.
+Welcome to the syllabus of Ruby programming language.!
+Here you can quickly jump to a particular section of the syllabus.

 <div class="section-index">
     <hr class="panel-line">